Test Your Integration

 - Automation: Turn on Zaps with each of your integration’s triggers.
 Do they run correctly when the data they watch for is added or updated in your app account?
 Do your integration’s actions successfully add and update items automatically?

 Using your integration inside Zapier’s core editor is the best way to notice details that might have been overlooked while building your integration.
 Pay special attention to the fields included in triggers and actions, and any that might be missing.
 Be sure to double-check all copy to make your integration easy for users to incorporate in their Zaps.

 How to Invite Others to Test New Integrations

 It’s crucial to have as many people test your integration as possible before launching it to the public.
 Integrations are required to have at least 3 users with live Zaps before they can be released.
 Each additional tester helps ensure that your app doesn’t ship with usability problems or bugs.

-While developing your app integration, invite additional admins from your integration’s Admins page.
-These users will have full access to your app’s visual builder to edit the app details, authentication, triggers, actions, and versions.
+While developing your app integration, invite additional admins from your integration’s Manage Team page.
+These users will have full access to the Platform UI to edit the app details, authentication, triggers, actions, and versions.
 This is the best way to add additional developers to your project.

 When your integration is nearly finished and ready for wider testing, you can invite testers from your integration’s Sharing page.
 These testers will be able to use your integration inside the Zapier editor, but cannot see or change your app’s core settings and functionality in the Platform UI.

 From the Monitoring page, you’ll then see every action taken by your integration users.
 You can filter by user, see auth and trigger/action events, and see any errors that occur.